solrevdev/solrevdev.github.io/_posts/2020-01-20- mysqlexception-0x80004005-the-command-timeout-expired-before-the-operation-completed.md

 So I decided to try that and it seems to have worked!

-**Sucess?!**
+**Success?!**

-Perhaps its AWS database thing or perhaps the bug will still re-appear but for now success.
+Perhaps its an Amazon Aurora Serverless database oddity or perhaps the bug will still re-appear but for now it does seem to have worked.

-This is the connection string I ended up using
+So, this for others and for me in the future is the connection string I ended up using

 ```xml
 <add key="MYSQL_CONNECTION_STRING_RDS" value="Uid=userid;Password=pass;Server=auroa-mysql-rds.cluster-random.eu-west-1.rds.amazonaws.com;Port=3306;Database=dbname;default command timeout=120;SslMode=none" />